Souheil-Yazji/ReferOn/docs/master-document.md

 - A specialist can self-register and appear in the demo directory.
 - Specialists can be ranked by specialty fit, distance, and availability.
 - The referral preview is compelling enough to show business value.
+- Referral status can progress through pending, sent, approved, and rejected (simulated).
+- Rejection requires a reason, and that reason is available to the AI feedback loop.
 - Manual workflow remains usable when AI service is unavailable or mocked.

 ## 15. Initial Implementation Plan